-OUC is adding additional solar to its fleet of natural gas, coal, solar, and landfill gas generation already onsite at Stanton Energy Center.
-The Stanton Solar Farm, constructed in partnership with Duke Energy, was brought online in late 2011 and produces about 5 MWac.
+In 2011, OUC added solar to its fleet of natural gas, coal, and landfill gas generation already on-site at Stanton Energy Center.
+The Stanton Solar Farm, constructed in partnership with Duke Energy, produces about 5.1 MWac and was the first solar farm in Orange County.
 The first Stanton Solar Farm consists of more than 25,000 modules featuring solar PV panels with a patented single-axis tracking system design that increases electricity output by 30 percent and withstands category 4 hurricane winds.
-OUC purchases 100 percent of the output of this installation, which was the first solar farm in Orange County, for 20 years.
+OUC purchases 100 percent of the output of this installation for 20 years.